mohammedshafrin/My-Portfolio/README.md

 ## 👨‍💻 About Me

-I am a Junior Full Stack Developer and CyberSecurity Enthusiast based in Kandy, Sri Lanka.
-I specialize in building clean, responsive web applications using HTML, CSS, JavaScript, PHP, and Python.
-I hold a CEH v11 certification and have trained at MARS TECH International.
+Hi, I’m Mohammed Shafrin, a Junior Full Stack Developer passionate about building responsive and user-friendly web applications.
+I have experience in both front-end and back-end development, with skills in HTML, CSS, JavaScript, PHP, Python, C Programming, and MySQL.

-Beyond writing code and securing networks, I am deeply interested in AI-driven creativity.
-I actively explore prompt engineering to generate high-quality AI imagery and maintain a portfolio of digital assets on platforms like Adobe Stock and Dreamstime.
-I am fluent in both English and Tamil.
+I completed my studies at Iqra National School in 2021 and earned professional certificates from HP LIFE and University of Moratuwa.

+I enjoy learning new technologies, solving real-world problems, and developing modern web solutions.
+My goal is to grow as a software developer while contributing to innovative and impactful projects.

 ## 🚀 Getting Started